Joey Meneses Player Props: Nationals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks 17th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Orioles pitching staff ranks 19th in MLB.

-- The Orioles rank 20th in baseball in home runs given up (22 total, 1.4 per game).
+- Orioles pitchers combine to give up 22 total home runs at a rate of 1.3 per game (to rank 20th in baseball).

-- Kremer (0-0) gets the starting nod for the Orioles in his fourth start of the season.
-He has a 9.49 ERA in 12 1/3 innings pitched, with eight strikeouts.
+- Bradish (0-0) makes the start for the Orioles, his second of the season.

-- In his last outing on Wednesday against the Oakland Athletics, the righty tossed 4 1/3 innings, giving up four earned runs while surrendering five hits.

-- The 27-year-old has put up an ERA of 9.49, with 5.8 strikeouts per nine innings, in three games this season.
-Opponents are batting .314 against him.
+- His last appearance came in relief on Sunday, April 9 when the right-hander tossed 2/3 innings against the New York Yankees while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.